 Tropical storms are a costly natural disaster for the northern coastline of Australia and for southwest Pacific islands between latitudes 10°S and 30°S and longitudes 100°E and 170°E. The average storm damage bill per year 1990/1-2000/1 for this region is US \$60 million (2005 \$).
 By providing a lead time, storm forecasts help governments, administrators and businesses plan ahead, thereby reducing the risk and uncertainty from varying active and inactive storm seasons.
 TSR has an impressive seasonal forecast track record.
-Recent successes include forecasts for the 2001/2, 2002/3, 2003/4 and 2004/5 Australian-region tropical cyclone seasons.
+Its forecasts for the 2001/2, 2002/3, 2003/4, 2004/5, 2005/6 and 2006/7 Australian-region tropical cyclone seasons were all successful.